 This program was proposed by Chapter President Greg Krawczyk and approved by the Chapter Board of Directors in 2016.
-The planning and implementation of this new educational program commenced in 2017, under the supervision of the Chapter’s Programs Coordinator.
+The planning and implementation of this new educational program commenced in 2017 under the supervision of the Chapter’s Programs Chair, Cory Talbott.

-The Chapter seeks approval of the artwork by the organization receiving the placard as well as the approval of the size.
-All artwork will include language indicating that the Chapter provided the placard, with our web site and the name of the Chapter volunteer that actually prepared the artwork.
-All photos will indicate the origin.
+The Chapter volunteers prepare the artwork in PowerPoint, as this is the preferred program for the outdoor placard manufacturers, and foam board providers.
+The Chapter seeks approval of the artwork as well as the size by the organization receiving the placard.
+All artwork includes language indicating that the Chapter provided the placard, our web site, and the name of the Chapter volunteer that prepared the design.
+Photos indicate the origin or credit as applicable.
 For indoor placards, the sizes available for foam boards are listed on the Vistaprint web site.
-Indoor placards are normally smaller than the 24” x 36” size.
+Indoor placards usually are 18” x 28” or smaller.

-The indoor placards become the property of the receiving organization, but the Chapter requests that the placards not be altered, although it is acceptable to trim/remove the blank white portions along the top and bottom if necessary.
+The indoor placards then become the property of the receiving organization.
+However, the Chapter requests that the receiving organization not alter the placards, although it is acceptable to trim/remove the blank white portions along the top and bottom.